yingding/tf-every-day/README.md

 * [01: Using Functional API to create a custom keras model](01CustomModelWithFunctionalAPI)
 * [02: Build a muliple output model with keras](02BuildMultipleOutputModel)

+## Additional Read for this Repository's Examples

+Follow this [additional read](AdditionalReferences.md) to better understand the examples in this repository

 ## Useful TensorFlow References
 * [Beginner guide TensorFlow](https://www.tensorflow.org/overview)
 * [Advanced guild Keras subclassing](https://www.tensorflow.org/tutorials/quickstart/advanced)